junh1024/junh1024-Documents/Anime/Anime Recommendations.md

 ## Anime is weaboo trash
 - AoButa: Sakuta solves the problems of girls around him, including those of his new girlfriend, Mai.
 But some problems are harder than others, especially if they're close to your heart.
-- Hataraku Maou-sama!
+- Hataraku Maou-sama!: Demon king Sadao, on the cusp of his defeat from Hero Emilia have unexpectedly landed... in modern-day Tokyo.
+Join Sadao and his friends as they attempt to cope with modern life, and past enemies.

 Anime meant to show that anime is not just *moe moe kyun*, but has some sophistication & deepness

 ## Action
-- Angel Beats!
-Otonashi, unsure of who he is, joins a rebel faction of the afterlife in the search for answers.
+- Angel Beats!: Otonashi, unsure of who he is, joins a rebel faction of the afterlife in the search for answers.
 With a rock band as their front, they help others, and conduct missions to uncover the mysteries of their afterlife .
 And hopefully, he may eventually find himself too.
 - Shinsekai Yori.
 Satoru and co have graduated elementary and are now allowed to use and train their psychic powers.
 When a summer camp goes terribly wrong, they scramble to save themselves and discover disturbing secrets of their world, while trouble slowly ingresses into their society.
 - Mawaru Penguindrum: What is destiny?
 X X and Himari find out, as they hold on for dear life.
 This story is told in a highly nonlinear fashion, with flashback revealing more and more.
 - Puella Magi Madoka Magica: With great power comes great responsibility.
 Madoka and her friends discover the makings behind the magical girls who protect Mitakihara city, and not all is as it seems.
 When things turn from bad to worse, what will happen to Mitakihara City?